-Ultimately, paid social media helps with targeting audiences and driving sales just as organic social media does.
-The advantage to paying for this type of value?
-Speed to market, campaign sustainability, and good old fashioned message frequency.
+Paid social media helps target audiences and drive sales just as organic social media does.
+It correlates to speed to market, campaign sustainability, and good old-fashioned message frequency.

 In this article, we’ll discuss what paid social media is, the components of a paid social media strategy, and the top social media platforms for running paid ads.